wtginnovation/LaTeX/README.md

 example: `java -Dspring.profiles.active=prod -Drenderer.threads=2 -Drenderer.workDirectory=c:\temp\work -Drenderer.archiveDirectory=c:\temp\archive -jar latex-server.jar`

 # Scaling the service
-- Deploy it in a loadbalanced setup on multiple servers
+- Deployment of multiple instances of the renderer in a loadbalanced setup on multiple servers (round robin/least load preferred)
-- Our installation is using [GlusterFS](https://www.gluster.org/) as backend storage of the archive folder, so the pdfs will be distributed and available on all members of the cluster.
-Each job output is stored in a subdirectory named by its uuid.
-The tex template and the pdf will be stored there for debugging purposes.
+- Security setup (authentication/authorization) should be configured in load balancer as well (e.g. basic auth in nginx in most simple cases).
+It's not part of this project.
 - LaTeX is single threaded, so the render jobs are submitted to a thread pool, which is sized to use the number of physical cpus as a limit to parallel threads (default value).
+The queue size of the pool is unlimited atm, so that's the reason to prefer round robin in order to reduce the risk of overloading a node.
+The queued render jobs aren't stored on disk (only in memory), so those are going to be lost if the node has crashed/ is stopped.
+- Most of the load is created in the rendering process, so the scaling of the service is pretty easy by adding new render nodes.
+The archive directory should be kept on a distributed filesystem, so that each node is able to return the results to the client.
+Our installation is using [GlusterFS](https://www.gluster.org/) as backend storage of the archive folder.
+- Each job is receiving a new uuid, so the output in the archive is immutable.
+It's possible to cache the job output as a result in some frontend cache (e.g. Varnish).
+This might be necessary if there're a lot of reads of the generated output.

 # ToDos/Limitations
 - The whole tex template is submitted in the post request, so it's currently not possible to include external resources (e.g. images), because those won't be found/available on the render server.
 Use [pdfinlimg](https://github.com/zerotoc/pdfinlimg) to inline small images (e.g. company logos) and supply them within the tex document.